software-mansion/react-native-gesture-handler/docs/docs/api/components/swipeable.md

 Enables two-finger gestures on supported devices, for example iPads with trackpads.
 If not enabled the gesture will require click + drag, with enableTrackpadTwoFingerGesture swiping with two fingers will also trigger the gesture.

+### `useNativeAnimations`

+Whether to use native animations.
+Defaults to `true`.
+Note that if you use `LayoutAnimation` to smooth deletions/changes of `Swipeable` items in a list (e.g. you want a swipe-right to delete the item from the list and render an deletion animation via `LayoutAnimation.configureNext`), you'll want to set this to `false`.
+Otherwise, your list will show the non-open version of the Swipeable as it animates out of the list.

 ## Methods

 Using reference to `Swipeable` it's possible to trigger some actions on it